 Your cash flow should be a positive number, this is very important.
 If you have a negative cash flow you are bleeding money from your accounts.
 From time to time, you will have a bad month where your expenses out weight your income.
 If your goal is financial freedom you can’t let this happen very often.

 The entire premise of knowing your cash flow is maintaining a budget and grasp on your financial situation.
 In tracking your expenses you will have a clear picture of what your biggest monthly expenses are.
-You will also see where you are overspending and be able to adjust.
+You will also see where you are overspending and be able to adjust, helping you fine tune and better manage finances before things get out of control.

 Do you have an emergency fund?
 If you answered “no” then you need to get on it.
 Life is unpredictable and things are going to happen.
 Things like car repairs, surgeries, and death’s in the family are going to happen.
 Having an emergency fund prepares you to deal with those situations financially.
 The last thing you want to worry about in an emergency is “how am I going to pay for this”.